Help Center

 Warning

-As to taxonomies, there’s one little nuance to be brought out.
-Make sure to double-check whether the option in the Slug translations section is enabled.
+Ensure that the option in the Slug translations section is enabled.
 If not, activate it.
 This will help you sync the translated taxonomy terms between site languages.
-If you don’t do it, the content in secondary languages will have neither correct tags nor categories.
+If you don't do it, the content in secondary languages will lack both correct tags and categories.
+Ensure you have saved it by clicking the corresponding button.

-Now that you are done with the basic preparations, proceed to translate the JetSmartFilters’ taxonomies and category tags (if any).
+Now that you have completed the basic preparations, proceed to translate the JetSmartFilters’ taxonomies and category tags (if applicable).

 translation edit icons on the taxonomy translation page

-To add a taxonomy translation by hand, please go through this JetEngine tutorial.
+To add a taxonomy translation by hand, please read the Taxonomies Translation guide.

 adding a taxonomy term translation